This post may contain affiliate links. Please read our disclosure policy.

 - Chicken Broth: Using a broth will help create a soupy texture and also gives the cheese a substance to help with melting.

-- Vegetables: Russet potatoes, a carrot, a celery stalk, and an onion are chopped/diced to add additional flavor and heartiness to the cheeseburger soup.
+- Vegetables: Russet potatoes, carrot, celery, and an onion are added for additional flavor and heartiness to the cheeseburger soup.

 - Seasonings: Oregano, garlic powder, salt and pepper are classic soup seasonings that add the perfect flavor.

-Step Five – Cut the two kinds of cheese into cubes and add them to the soup mixture.
+- Cut the cream cheese and velveeta cheese into cubes and add them to the soup mixture.
+Stir everything together.

 - Since this is a “cheeseburger” soup, you can add burger-like toppings such as sliced dill pickle, crumbled bacon, coarsely chopped lettuce, and extra shredded cheddar cheese.

-- Keep it in classic soup form by adding optional toppings like chopped green onions, bacon bits, and sour cream, and serving it with a side of garlic bread.
+- You can keep it in classic soup form by adding optional toppings like chopped green onions, bacon bits, and sour cream.
+You can also add crunchy toppings like saltine crackers, tortilla chips, or croutons.

 Slow Cooker Cheeseburger Soup